 Video Production – Behind the scenes at Surrey Hills

 All of us here at fly love a good documentary, and we’d decided it had been far too long since we all made one.
-The last one we produced was ‘The Lurcher’ way back in 2014, which proudly for us was a runner-up at the Sony Production Awards 2014.
+The last one we produced was ‘The Lurcher’ way back for the University on Brighton, which proudly for us was a runner-up at the Sony Production Awards 2014.